-The resultant gain, to the extent that its exceeds an annual exemption (currently $\pm 11,100$) is taxed at 18% / 28%.
+The resultant gain, to the extent that its exceeds an annual exemption (currently £11,100) is taxed at 10% / 20%, except in the case of residential property where the rates will be 18% or 28%.
 This rate may be reduced to 10% for certain business assets including shares in a trading company.